 - (i) Pursuant to Article 73 CRD IV, the institution is expected to have in place sound, effective and comprehensive strategies and processes to assess and maintain capital that it considers adequate to cover the nature and level of the risks to which it is or might be exposed. - (ii) In addition to an adequate quantitative framework for assessing capital adequacy, a qualitative framework needs to ensure that capital adequacy is actively managed.
-This includes the monitoring of capital adequacy indicators to identify and assess potential threats in a timely manner, drawing practical conclusions and taking preventive action to ensure that both own funds and internal capital remain adequate.9 - (iii) The quantitative and qualitative aspects of the ICAAP are expected to be consistent with each other and with the institution's business strategy and risk appetite.
+This includes the monitoring of capital adequacy indicators to identify and assess potential threats in a timely manner, drawing practical conclusions and taking preventive action to ensure that both own funds and internal capital remain adequate12. - (iii) The quantitative and qualitative aspects of the ICAAP are expected to be consistent with each other and with the institution's business strategy and risk appetite.
 The ICAAP is expected to be integrated into the business, decisionmaking and risk management processes of the institution.
-The ICAAP is expected to be consistent and coherent throughout the group. - (iv) Institutions are expected to maintain a sound and effective overall ICAAP architecture and documentation of the interplay between the ICAAP elements and the integration of the ICAAP into the institution's overall management framework. - (v) The ICAAP is expected to support strategic decision-making and, at the same time, be operationally aimed at ensuring that the institution maintains adequate capitalisation on an ongoing basis, thereby promoting an appropriate relationship between risks and rewards.
-All methods and processes used by the institution to steer its capital adequacy, as part of the operational or strategic capital adequacy management process, are expected to be approved, thoroughly reviewed, and properly included in the ICAAP and its documentation.
+The ICAAP is expected to be consistent and coherent throughout the group.